 How do we know what we know about other cultures?
 Where do the images and ideas we have of people different from us come from?
 Prompted by such questions, this course looks at the difficulties in seeing and representing other cultures objectively, as well as at the origins and effects of stereotyping.
 We do this work by closely analyzing films, plays, prose and travelogues that share a narrative theme of journeying into foreign territories and depicting cultural encounters.
 Some of these encounters take place in colonial or diplomatic situations, for example in The Middle East in the film Lawrence of Arabia, in China in David Henry Hwang's play M. Butterfly and in Africa in Wole Soyinka's play Death and the King's Horseman.
-Informed by Edward Saïd's influential theory on orientalism, as well as by postcolonial, cultural and gender studies, we set out to consider how power imbalances and preconceived notions about others might influence such encounters.
-We'll develop a critical vocabulary and a set of analytical tools to examine and express ideas of cultural, ethnic and gender identity as represented in different genres.
+Informed by Edward Saïd's influential theory on orientalism, as well as by postcolonial, cultural and gender studies, we set out to consider how power imbalances and preconceived notions about others to examine and express ideas of cultural, ethnic and gender identity as represented in different genres.
 The primary assignments will be two analytical essays and a digital expressions project on images of China and Shanghai, which gives students an opportunity to analyze the prevalent media images of their current hometown.
+Prerequisite: Sophomore Standing.